Social welfare system in Ireland

 Children under 18 are regarded as qualified children.
 Payments for child dependants are made for children over 18 in some circumstances.

-When you apply for a social welfare payment, you will be asked to supply or register for a Public Services Card.
+When you apply for a social welfare payment, you will need to supply or register for a Public Services Card.
 You may also need your Personal Public Service (PPS) number.